-We can monetize this service, while delivering Internet access to tenants at a lower rate than they would be able to negotiate on their own.
-We can include this in a tenant’s monthly rent, an additional revenue stream that in turn, increases NOI and property value.
+We can monetize this service, while delivering Internet access to tenants at a lower rate.
+We can also include this in a tenant’s monthly rent.
+An additional revenue stream that in turn, increases NOI and property value.

 Fido-Friendly Apartment Rentals

 According to the National Apartment Association, pet-friendly amenities have the greatest impact on rent increases.
 They are also much more cost effective than other amenities, such as in-ground pools.

 At Smartland, we are experiencing this first-hand.
 Many renters are delaying having children, and instead, they are adopting pets.

 We are embracing this trend by providing significant pet-friendly amenities at our properties.
 For example, at one of our projects, we are currently building a half-acre dog park.
 At another, we are building a 30,000 SF dog park.
 These spaces are relatively easy to design and maintain and create great bang for our buck.
 Between deposits and other pet fees, tenants will pay the equivalent of 13 months’ rent during a single 12-month period.

 Now, there is a chicken-and-egg scenario to think about.
 In order to warrant building these pet-friendly amenities, you want to be sure you have enough saturation of dog owners living at your property.
 On the other hand, in order to lure more dog owners to your property, you need more pet-friendly amenities.
 At Smartland, we invest in the pet-friendly amenities on the front end and have found we quickly reach that saturation point to make the investments worthwhile.

 Forward-Thinking Transportation Alternatives